nrwl/nx/docs/generated/packages/nx/documents/create-nx-workspace.md

 Type: `boolean`

-Generate a Dockerfile with your node-server
+Generate a Dockerfile with your node-standalone

 ### framework